You may also like these photo galleries

 If getting lost amongst a wild crowd is your idea of a good night out, Rio is the place to be NYE.
 A whopping two million people head to Brazil's party city, donning white garb to partake in the sexiest new year's celebration in the world.
 At Copacabana, the options are endless, where you can gyrate to samba, electronica and rock music.
 Hotels are open around the clock, and traditionally champagne is sprayed into the air and flowers thrown into the sea as a good luck offering.
 The mandatory fireworks are on at midnight – but you may not remember them.

 Perhaps the most famous NYE party in the world is held at Times Square, New York, in particular the ritual "dropping of the ball" from a flagpole in One Times Square.
-This year a 16-year-old Nepalese refugee gets the honour of pressing the button that will activate the iconic Waterford crystal ball and begin the 60-second countdown until midnight.
-If you're lucky enough to be there this year, events begin at 6pm and culminate with a performance by Taylor Swift just before midnight, at which point a blizzard of confetti will be accompanied by obligatory fireworks display.
+This year representatives from Chongqing, China get the honour of pressing the button that will activate the iconic Waterford crystal ball and begin the 60-second countdown until midnight.
+If you're lucky enough to be there this year, events begin at 6pm and culminate with a performance by Christina Aguilera just before midnight, at which point a blizzard of confetti will be accompanied by obligatory fireworks display.

 Take a look at the celebrations at these party hotspots in the gallery above.

 Have you experienced a New Year's Eve party overseas?
 What destination do you recommend for the best time?
 Post your comments below.